aksommerville/spellingbee/README.md

 - - [ ] Robin
 - - [ ] Ladybug
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
 - [ ] Rephrase the 'battle' command so we state exactly how many bag slots.
+And bump it up to 128.
 - [ ] Egg: Background music needs a global trim, it's much too loud relative to sound effects and my channel levels are already low.

 ## Dictionary Notes